MattBayliss/mattbayliss.github.io/_posts/2019-02-22-dispose-after-func.markdown

 			.ToList();
 	}

-returns a List<string> value, so T is List<string>.
+returns a List&lt;string&gt; value, so T is List&lt;string&gt;.
 No errorHandler is provided, so the error is caught higher in the call stack.

 Here's a smaller sample - wanting to instantiate my TrimLocation Author property (T) with the 3rd party HP.TRIMSDK.Location object (S), and log any errors encountered (I'm using NLog):